glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 can be conformed to `BitwiseCopyable`.
 The enum has two associated values: `Int` and `(Int, Int)`.
-As discussed, the former conforms to `BitwiseCopyable`.
+The former conforms to `BitwiseCopyable`.
 The latter does too because it's a tuple both of whose elements conform (see [Builtin module changes](builtin-module-changes)).

+### Values copyable bitwise<a name="bitwise-copyable-values"/>

+As described above, a struct or enum may conform to `BitwiseCopyable` when each value it aggregates is copyable bitwise.
+When is that?

+By definition, given a type that conforms to `BitwiseCopyable`, values of that type must be copyable bitwise.
+This covers almost all cases.

+There is one additional case: values which are decorated `unowned(unsafe)`.
-An aggregate which contains any sort of managed reference to a reference type cannot conform to `BitwiseCopyable`.
+Any sort of _managed_ reference to a reference type is a value that _cannot_ be copyable bitwise.
 That includes strong, `weak`, and `unowned` references.
 It does _not_ include `unowned(unsafe)` references however.

 As a result, an aggregate which contains such a field can still conform:

 ```